 - Email needed: Email is still used here.
 Initially you use it to invite new team members, and also to notify them of changes when you mention them in a comment.
 This simply allows people to still participate in Trello discussions without having to sign up.

 - Price: Free.
-There is a paid version which has more features.
+There is a paid version that has more features.

 - Interface: It's mostly visual.
 You get to manipulate cards, lists, and boards like a real bulletin board.